-The aim of this project was to demonstrate the viability of repurposing hybrid vehicle batteries for solar energy storage.
-This unit was built on Northeastern University’s campus by students and interns.
+TECRE collaborated with Northeastern University and NuVant Systems to demonstrate the repurposing of Toyota hybrid vehicle traction batteries for solar energy storage.
+This demonstration pop-up house was built on the Northeastern University campus by students and interns.

 The appliances and lights are powered by solar panels and reconditioned hybrid vehicle batteries.